 Swimming from an Early Age

-Williams made a bigger splash, however, with her first swimming movie, 1944's Bathing Beauty with Red Skelton.
+Williams made a bigger splash, however, with her first swimming movie: 1944's Bathing Beauty with Red Skelton.
 To film the elaborate synchronized swimming scenes, a special pool was built with all sorts of cranes and lifts to capture the action on film.
-It became one of the most popular films of that year.
-The next year she married singer and actor Ben Gage.
+Bathing Beauty went on to become one of the most popular films that year.

-At request of her third husband, actor Fernando Lamas, she stopped acting.
-The couple stayed together until his death in 1982.
-Instead of performing, Williams focused business interests.
-After endorsing swimsuits in 1940s and 1950s, she designed her own swimsuit line, the Esther Williams Swimsuit Collection.
+In the 1960s, Esther Williams had almost completely stepped out of the limelight.
+At the request of her third husband, actor Fernando Lamas, she stopped acting.
+(The couple stayed together until his death in 1982.)
+Instead of performing, Williams focused on a number of business interests.
+After endorsing swimsuits in the 1940s and '50s, she designed her own swimsuit line, the Esther Williams Swimsuit Collection.
 She also put her name on a line of backyard swimming pools.
 Both businesses are still thriving today.